galaxyproject/training-material/topics/sequence-analysis/tutorials/srna/tutorial.md

 ## Data upload and organization

-Due to the large size of the original sRNA-seq datasets, we have downsampled them to only inlcude reads mapping to **something interesting, probably chromosome X**.
-These datasets are avaialble at [`Zenodo`](https://zenodo.org/record/####), where you can find the FASTQ files corresponding to replicate sRNA-seq and mRNA-seq libraries and an annotation file of known RefSeq transcripts for the *Drosophila melanogaster* genome version dm3.
+Due to the large size of the original sRNA-seq datasets, we have downsampled them to only inlcude reads mapping to the *Drosophila* X-chromsome.
+These datasets are avaialble at [`Zenodo`](https://zenodo.org/record/####), where you can find the FASTQ files corresponding to replicate sRNA-seq and mRNA-seq libraries and additiona annotation files for the *Drosophila melanogaster* genome version dm3.

 > ### :pencil2: Hands-on: Data upload and organization
 >